CircuitVerse/CircuitVerse/README.md

 ```

 ## Developer Instructions
 Developers can quickly get started by setting up the dev environment using the instructions above.
-It is necessary to execute
-'bundle exec rake db:seed' to populate the sample data and access admin account.
-The Admin Account credentials are as follows:
+To seed the database with some sample data, run 'bundle exec rake db:seed'.
+The admin credentials after seeding will be as follows:
 ```
 User: Admin
 Email: admin@circuitverse.org